Add screen groups

 Use a screen group to support app design requirements such as the following:

 - You have several images and each image needs a long paragraph to describe it, so you want to scroll through the content while the image remains in the same position.
-You can add a screen group with scrolling panel to a scrolling page, place the image on the screen's main stage and the corresponding description in the screen's scrolling panel.
+You can add a screen group with scrolling panel to a scrolling page and place the image on the screen's main stage and the corresponding description in the screen's scrolling panel.

 - You want to display your content with a page flipping effect rather than the default push effect of scrolling pages.
 You can use a given template for different transition effects between each screen in the screen group.